autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/routing/index.md

 ## Goal modification

-Autoware may modify the goal pose to pull over, avoid obstacles, etc. When setting a route from the API, applications can choose the following options of goal modification.
+Autoware tries to look for an alternate goal when goal is unreachable (e.g., when there is an obstacle on the given goal).
+When setting a route from the API, applications can choose whether they allow Autoware to adjust goal pose in such situation.
+When set false, Autoware may get stuck until the given goal becomes reachable.

 | Option                  | Description                       |
 | ----------------------- | --------------------------------- |